Program in Physical Therapy

 Faculty Research and Teaching Opportunity with the Program in Physical Therapy at Washington University School of Medicine

 The Program in Physical Therapy at Washington University School of Medicine in St. Louis is expanding its stellar research, education, and clinical missions.
 We invite nominations and applications for 12-month research and teaching faculty positions at the Assistant, Associate, or Full Professor level.
 We seek innovative researchers and educators who can contribute to the discovery, dissemination, and implementation of evidence in the sciences related to human movement.
 Physical therapy licensure or eligibility for licensure is not required.
-We are particularly interested in candidates that have physiology, cellular biology, or exercise physiology training and expertise, but are open to any area of expertise related to the sciences underlying human movement.
+We are interested in candidates that have physiology or exercise physiology training and expertise.
 The purpose of the current search is to review and consider potential candidates with long-term planning of our faculty needs in mind.
 Thus, we will consider potential candidates at any stage of their academic training.

 - PhD or equivalent degree

 - Postdoctoral training or relevant research experience of at least two years

 - Research excellence as demonstrated by publications, extramural funding, and the desire and potential to participate in nationally/internationally recognized research

 - Excellent interpersonal skills with the ability to work with diverse students and colleagues

 - Demonstrates integrity, creativity, commitment, decisiveness, humility, and a sense of humor

 - Teaching and service expectations will be appropriately balanced with research commitments